You may be able to claim Universal Credit if you’re on a low income or out of work.

-As from 16 February 2015 all single people in York, of working age, who are new claimants of Job Seeker’s Allowance (JSA) will have to claim Universal Credit from the Department for Works and Pensions (DWP).
+From 16 February 2015 all single people in York, of working age, who are new claimants of Job Seeker’s Allowance (JSA) will have to claim Universal Credit from the Department for Work and Pensions (DWP).

-- customers that qualify will receive a single monthly payment of Universal Credit which will also include their housing costs, previously paid by Housing Benefit from us
+Customers who qualify will receive a single monthly payment of Universal Credit which will also include their housing costs, previously paid by Housing Benefit from us.

-- single people claiming Universal Credit who need help with paying their Council Tax will have to complete a separate application for Local Council Tax Support, although the DWP will provide us with information that they have gathered for their Universal Credit claim to allow this to happen
+If you are a single person claiming Universal Credit, and also need help paying your Council Tax, you need to complete a separate application for Local Council Tax Support, although the DWP will provide us with information that they have gathered for your Universal Credit claim to allow this to happen.

 Claiming of other types of benefits is unchanged and housing benefit will remain for tenants who are not single job seekers from February 2015.
 For others, the details of how Universal Credit will be rolled out, remain unclear.
 However, once a single Job Seeker’s Allowance (JSA) customer is receiving Universal Credit, they will remain on it even if they move into a relationship or have children.